MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

 Replace `<ServerInstanceName>` with the name of the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance that is connected to the database.

-To view the progress of the data upgrade, you can run Get-NavDataUpgrade cmdlet with the –Progress switch.
+To view the progress of the data upgrade, you can run Get-NavDataUpgrade cmdlet with the `–Progress` switch.

-The data upgrade process runs CheckPreconditions and Upgrade functions in the upgrade codeunits.
+The data upgrade process runs `CheckPreconditions` and `Upgrade` functions in the upgrade codeunits.
 If any of the preconditions are not met or an upgrade function fails, you must correct the error and resume the data upgrade process.
-If CheckPreconditions and Upgrade functions are executed successfully, codeunit 2 is automatically run to initialize all companies in the database unless you set the *SkipCompanyIntitialization* parameter.
+If CheckPreconditions and Upgrade functions are executed successfully, codeunit 2 is automatically run to initialize all companies in the database unless you set the `-SkipCompanyIntitialization` parameter.

 ##  <a name="DeleteUpgCodeunits"></a> Task 14: Delete the upgrade objects
 At this point, you have upgraded the database to [!INCLUDE[nav2018_md](includes/nav2018_md.md)].
 Now, you can delete the upgrade codeunits and upgrade table objects that you imported in task 8.